 The Internet is an unregulated medium, and the Library is not responsible for the content or accuracy of information accessed over the Internet, nor can the Library control remote server availability or Internet response time.
 The Library does not guarantee that any particular website or electronic transaction will work, or be compatible with, library-owned equipment or, in the case of the Library’s wireless network, personal devices.
-Anyone using the Library's computer system consents to all of the Library's policies and rules.
+Anyone using the Library's network to access the internet consents to all of the Library's policies and rules.

 Patrons agree to hold the Library harmless from any claims, losses, demands, liabilities, obligations, cause of action, suit, judgment, expense (including attorney's fees), etc. relating to the use of the Library's computer equipment, network, phone lines, wireless service, or Internet connection.

 188.8.131.52 Confidentiality and Privacy

 The Library does NOT guarantee that any username, password, email, credit card number, financial, or any other information entered is private or secure.
-The Library recommends that you do NOT use the public work station or your personal device on the Library’s wireless network for any financial, confidential, or private transactions.
+The Library recommends that you do NOT use the public work station or your personal device on the Library’s wireless network for any financial, confidential, or private transaction.

 184.108.40.206 Access by Minors

 While the Library makes all reasonable effort to ensure patron compliance with this policy, parents or legal guardians are ultimately responsible for a child's use of the Internet.
-Library staff is not responsible for monitoring or controlling a child's use of the Internet, except when that use violates this policy.
+Library staff is not responsible for monitoring or controlling a child's use of the Internet, except when that use is observed to violate this policy.
 At its discretion, the Library reserves the right to deny minors use of the Internet when unaccompanied by a parent or legal guardian.

-The Library’s computers are networked to a printer for the convenience of Library patrons.
+Library-owned computers are networked to a printer for the convenience of Library patrons.
 Patrons are granted a daily allocation of $2.50.
 Black and white prints cost $0.05 each and color prints cost $0.50 each.
 Patrons printing in excess of the $2.50 daily allocation will be charged ten cents per page.
 It is the patron’s responsibility to insure that he/she is printing only the desired number of pages he/she wishes to print.
 Mobile printing is also available to those wishing to print from a personal device.